The rendition “navel” as found in the King James Version of 1611 derives from the original Hebrew term,

 Note the judicious comments of Albert Barnes:

-The “navel” quibble, which is alleged to negate any identification of Job’s behemoth with some dinosaur species in the ancient world, is void of merit.
+The “navel” quibble that purports to negate any identification of Job’s behemoth with some dinosaur species in the ancient world is void of merit.